 Always check with your local French consulate or embassy (this is an example – the New York one) for the latest information, as the rules are often updated.

 If you need a visa then you must apply for it at least 2 months in advance, while still in your own country.
 Visas cannot be applied for once you are here in France.

 Can Americans teach English in France legally?

 Yes, and most people do it by studying here.
 Arriving in France having purchased a French (or other) course means you have a student visa.
 Here is how to get one This visa allows you to teach English legally while studying.
 There are 3 main options, and here they are in order of cheapest to most expensive at the time of writing:

 - OPTION 1) The best priced French course in Toulouse by far is here and starts every September.
 So you should do one of our summer courses to get qualified first!
 Annual fees are under 400 euros but application procedure is complex and the app form doesn’t appear on line until early January.
 Contact us for more information

 - OPTION 2) There also a huge array of courses – even some in English – that you can book with Campus France .
 Most of these start in September too, and prices are around 2000 euros for the year for non EU students.
 So again, do one of our summer courses to get qualified first.

-- OPTION 3) Intensive French courses at the Alliance Francaise is much pricier at about 500euros a month but there are start dates all year round, and communication with them is much better.
+- OPTION 3) Intensive French courses at the Alliance Francaise is pricier at about 500euros a month but there are start dates all year round, and communication with them is much better.
 Application is also much easier and you get 10% discount if you are booked on a TEFL Toulouse course.
 Here is the procedure, which you should begin several months in advance: